Explicit Artin maps into ${\rm PGL}_2$: Abstract

 \section{Abstract}

 Let $G\subset \PGL_2(\F_q)$ where $q$ is any prime power, and let $Q\in \F_q(x)$ such that $\F_q(x)/\F_q(Q)$ is a Galois extension with group $G$.
 By explicitly computing the Artin map on unramified degree-1 primes in $\F_q(Q)$ for various groups $G$, interesting new results emerge about finite fields, additive polynomials, and conjugacy classes of $\PGL_2(\F_q)$.
 For example, by taking $G$ to be a unipotent group, one obtains a new characterization for when an additive polynomial splits completely over $\F_q$.
 When $G = \PGL_2(\F_q)$, one obtains information about conjugacy classes of $\PGL_2(\F_q)$.
 When $G$ is the group of order~3 generated by $\textmatrix {1\,}{-1}{1\,}{\,\,0}$, one obtains a natural tripartite symbol on $\F_q$ with values in $\Z/3\Z$.
 Some of these results generalize to $\PGL_2(K)$ for arbitrary fields $K$.
-An earlier draft of this article was published on the Math arXiv in June 2019 under the title ``More structure theorems for finite fields''.